Environment Protection Authority Victoria

 If planning permit conditions require compliance with EP Act licences, it is possible to seek an enforcement order in VCAT if the condition is breached (see “Enforcement”, under “Victorian Civil and Administrative Tribunal (VCAT)”).

 Where a nuisance such as noise, dust or odour is, or is liable to be, offensive or dangerous to health, the local council can be asked to apply for an abatement notice in the Magistrates’ Court under the Public Health and Wellbeing Act 2008 (Vic) (“PHW Act”).
-If the local council does not act within a reasonable time, a member of the public can apply to the court (see Neighbours and noise, for more information about remedies under the PHW Act).
+If the local council does not act within a reasonable time, a member of the public can apply to the court (see Neighbour disputes, for more information about remedies under the PHW Act).